NexWeb/OpenImageViewer/README.md

 #### Instructions
 1. Clone the repository by running the command: git clone https://github.com/TheNicker/OpenImageViewer.git
 2. Embedded Codec dependencies:
    2.1.
 Modify **"ImageCodec\ImageLoader\Source\BuildConfig.h"** to choose which codecs are statically embedded into the image loader.
-   Embedded codec are optional and they all may be disabled.
+   Embedded codecs are optional and they all may be disabled.

    2.2.
 Get the desired codec dependencies and add it to the relevant project
      CodecJPG - libjpeg-turbo https://sourceforge.net/projects/libjpeg-turbo/